frazermills/snake-game/README.md

         3. In stage 3, avoid the poisonous fruit for a set amount of time.
         4. In stage 4, get to the victory fruit as fast as possible.

+## Contributing:
+If you have any features you want to add, feel free to contribute.

+## Special Thanks:
+* A huge thank you to [Joth](https://opengameart.org/users/joth) for creating the [music I used in my game](https://opengameart.org/content/cyberpunk-moonlight-sonata) and putting it in the public domain so that anybody can use it.

 ## Built With:
 * python 3

 ## Requirements:
 * pygame
 * python 3

-## Contributing:
-If you have any features you want to add, feel free to contribute.